srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

 ### Note
 I would like to thank [@auguzanellato](https://github.com/augustozanellato) for pointing out the fact that immediately after reaching the last 'valid' address (where actual data was stored), the server stopped responding.
 This caused a halt in the input flow right after dumping the program present in the EEPROM.

-Immediately after receiving the ticket, the bug was fixed, ensuring that the server dumped all the way to address 8191.
+Immediately after receiving the ticket, the bug was fixed, ensuring that the server was dumped all the way to address 8191.

 ## Part 2: crypto